ohwgiles/laminar/README.md

 LAMINAR_BIND_RPC=*:9997
 ```

 or any interface/port combination you like.
-This option uses the same syntax as [that for the web UI](#running-on-a-different-http-port-or-unix-socket)
+This option uses the same syntax as `LAMINAR_BIND_HTTP`.

 Then, point `laminarc` to the new location using an environment variable: